mmalmi/mmalmi.github.io/_posts/2020-11-12-how-to-fund-open-source-software.md

 ## Donations
+You can support multiple donation options like cryptocurrency, Open Collective, Github Sponsors or Patreon.
 Optionally, sell stickers and other merchandise.
 Strong branding and meme magic can help.

 Pros:
 * Developer and user interests are perfectly aligned: users donate only as long as they're happy with your work.